Carotid Artery Disease in Phoenix, Mesa and Payson

 Many people with Carotid Artery Disease experience no symptoms even with severe blockage.
-Generally, this condition is found after the patient experiences a stroke or through other a routine patient examination.
-On rare occasions, Carotid Artery Disease may cause ringing in the ears or fainting because of the lack of blood flow to the brain.
-Other symptoms may include weakness, numbness, slurred speech, or facial drooping.
+Generally, this condition is found after the patient experiences a stroke or through other routine patient examinations.
+According to Mayo Clinic some signs and symptoms that patients with carotid artery disease experience are:

 Generally caused by atherosclerosis, where a build-up of plaque in the arteries reduces the flow of blood or blocks the flow entirely.
 This lack of blood flow and reduced oxygen supply to the brain can lead to stroke.